MauGonz/MauGonz/README.md

 ###### A little more about me
 - Hobbies: Play videogames, read manga and program stuff
-- Long term objective: Create or participate in a develope of a game
+- Long term objective: Create or participate in the development of a videogame

 Hope we can get on well :octocat: